Mexico peso rally could spur bigger interest rate cut

-MEXICO CITY, Oct 17 (Reuters) - Mexico’s central bank could lower borrowing costs by more than expected next week if the country’s currency keeps gaining ground and undercuts the stimulus policymakers delivered to a weak economy with last month’s cut.
+MEXICO CITY (Reuters) - Mexico’s central bank could lower borrowing costs by more than expected next week if the country’s currency keeps gaining ground and undercuts the stimulus policymakers delivered to a weak economy with last month’s cut.

 The peso has firmed about 1.8 percent this week as feuding U.S. lawmakers hatched a deal to raise the government’s debt ceiling and avert an unprecedented default.